-- Get professionally recorded audio tracks for your auto attendant, hold music, or announcement before your agents pick up.
+- Get professionally recorded audio tracks for your auto attendant, hold music or announcements before your agents pick up.

 - Add custom greetings to make your small business phone systems seem larger and more sophisticated.

-- Enable call recording to store recorded phone calls for up to 6 months.
+- Enable call recording to store recorded phone calls for up to six months.
 Longer terms are available upon request.

 Record calls for quality assurance or training purposes.
 Clarify statements if disagreements arise about promised products or services.
 Playback old calls to better define quotable material.

 8) Get team presence

 A must-have for a receptionist, team presence shows which team members are available, getting a call, or on the phone.
 This also makes team presence a vital option for remote teams.

 Warm-transfer your customers without placing them on hold based on an indicator on your desk phone or mobile app.
-A secretary dedicated to the business owners can see if they are available or on the phone.
+A secretary dedicated to business owners can see if they are available or on the phone.
 They can even intercept calls if the owners aren’t in the office.

 9) Install the Nextiva App